 photography by: Omri Westmark

-A shrine honoring Osun, the goddess of beauty, fertility as well as love
+A shrine in honor of Osun, the goddess of beauty, fertility, as well as love

 photography by: Omri Westmark